Developing Practical Steps for Resolving America’s Chronic Problems

 Over a series of meeting, these 25 long-time adversaries put together a detailed grand bargain for significantly reducing “pollution, waste and poverty,” while increasing “jobs, productivity, wages, capital, savings, profits, knowledge and education.”
 Among its provisions: Major corporations would support much stricter environmental standards if given far more latitude to choose the technologies by which they met those benchmarks.

 Each CEO then persuaded their industry association to support this plan as far better than any politically feasible alternative.
 Each environmentalist won over other environmental groups.
 The labor leader sold the plan to other unions.
-And each federal official enlisted colleagues at the relevant agencies.
+And each federal official enlisted the relevant agencies.